kale004/resume/README.md

-This isn't necessary, it was just a test.
+This isn't necessary, it is just a test.